imhahinasyon/sfarchitects/README.md

   - Add space before opening bracket {
   - All classnames must be small letters
   - In properties, put a space after colon (:) (i.e. font-size: 2em);
+  - Use 0 for values that are "none" except display property
   - @include and @extend must be on the next line and placed at the bottom of the selector

   **Format**